huguesrichard/Allopipe/README.md

 <br/>
 The product is provided free of charge, and, therefore, on an "as is" basis, without warranty of any kind.

+AlloPipe is also available as a web application: [https://www.allogenomics.com](https://www.allogenomics.com/)

 <br/>
 <br/>